jjlabajo/jjlabajo/README.md

 <p> I live in the Philippines and sometimes travel in some parts of Asia.
 I've been a developer since 2018 when I got my degree in IT.</p>

 <p>I have attempted to create my own Software over the years.
-I have founded API Artisan, UnliBase and Backender.io - all of them are back-end development related.</p>
+I founded API Artisan, UnliBase and Backender.io - all of them are back-end development related.</p>
 <p> In my spare time I still create and tinker with back-end tech and also with new tech such as AI and Machine Learning.</p>

 <blockquote> I always believe that programming is also a form of art that combines both logical and creative part of a person.</blockquote>